High-dimensional limit theorems for SGD: Momentum and Adaptive Step-sizes: Introduction

 Stochastic gradient descent (SGD) and its variants are central to large-scale optimization in modern machine learning.
 A significant theoretical interest lies in characterizing and comparing the performance of these algorithms in the high-dimensional setting, where data and compute are limited relative to the data dimension and model complexity.

-The fixed-dimensional asymptotic theory of SGD is classical \cite{robbins1951stochastic, mcleish1976functional, kushner1984asymptotic}.
+The fixed-dimensional asymptotic theory of SGD is classical, dating back to \cite{kushner1984asymptotic, mcleish1976functional, robbins1951stochastic}.
 In this regime, the small step-size limit of online SGD converges to the gradient flow on the population loss.
-More recently, in the high dimensional regime, there have been numerous works on scaling limits where the dimension tends to infinity for specific problems, including linear regression \cite{wang2017scaling, paquette2021sgd, paquette2024homogenization}, online PCA \cite{li2016online, wang2017scaling}, single-index models \cite{saad1995dynamics, saad1995line, goldt2019dynamics, veiga2022phase}, multi-index models \cite{collins2024hitting}, as well as a unifying framework that further extends to diffusive dynamics \cite{ben2022high, benarous2024high}.
+More recently, in the high dimensional regime, there have been numerous works on scaling limits where the dimension tends to infinity for specific problems, including linear regression \cite{paquette2021sgd, paquette2024homogenization, wang2017scaling}, online PCA \cite{li2016online, wang2017scaling}, single-index models \cite{goldt2019dynamics, saad1995dynamics, saad1995line, veiga2022phase}, and multi-index models \cite{collins2024hitting}.
+A unifying framework for proving such scaling limits was introduced by \cite{ben2022high, benarous2024high}, including an extension to study diffusive dynamics.
 A key insight from the high-dimensional perspective is that when the dimension scales up as the step-size tends to zero, there exists a critical scaling regime of the step-size in which high-dimensional effects yield distinct dynamics.
 The fixed-dimensional dynamics are recovered with sub-critical step-size, but at the critical scaling, there are additional corrections, such as the ``population corrector,'' in addition to the gradient flow drift.

-For SGD with Polyak or Nesterov momentum \cite{polyak1964some, nesterov269method, sutskever2013importance}, there are various recent works in the fixed dimensional setting.
-Some develop similar continuous-time ballistic limits \cite{su2016differential, kovachki2021continuous, wilson2021lyapunov, feng2023anytime} with a related line of work examining continuous-time limits under heavy-tailed noise \cite{simsekli2020fractional, dang2025algorithmic}.
-There is also a well-established body of literature characterizing the benefits of SGD-M over online SGD, such as improved convergence rates, reduced escape times from saddle points, and implicit regularization effects \cite{liu2021diffusion, wang2021escaping, cowsik2022flatter, gess2023exponential, ghosh2023implicit, dang2025algorithmic}.
-Conversely, the dynamics of several momentum-based stochastic algorithms were studied for linear regression \cite{paquette2021dynamics}.
+For SGD with momentum \cite{nesterov269method, polyak1964some, sutskever2013importance}, recent works in the fixed dimensional setting consider similar continuous-time ballistic limits \cite{feng2023anytime, kovachki2021continuous, su2016differential, wilson2021lyapunov}.
+There is also a well-established body of literature characterizing the benefits of SGD-M over online SGD, such as improved convergence rates, reduced escape times from saddle points, and implicit regularization effects \cite{cowsik2022flatter, dang2025algorithmic, gess2023exponential, ghosh2023implicit, liu2021diffusion, wang2021escaping}.
+Conversely, in the high-dimensional setting, \cite{ferbach2025dimension, paquette2021dynamics} study the limiting dynamics of several momentum-based stochastic algorithms in the setting where they scale the momentum parameter accordingly.